New England Clam Chowder

 Recipe by Jason Hill – CookingSessions.com

-This creamy New England Clam Chowder recipe is chock-full of tender clams, bacon and red potatoes.
-To make it San Francisco style, serve this inside a Boudin sourdough bread bowl!
+This creamy San Francisco Clam Chowder recipe is chock-full of tender clams, bacon and red potatoes.
+Serve it in a Boudin sourdough bread bowl for the full experience!

 5 from 2 votes